 Sue Monk Kidd’s bestselling debut novel, The Secret Life of Bees, has enchanted critics and readers alike, bringing her literary renown and establishing her as one of the most popular writers working today.
 Taught widely in colleges and high schools, The Secret Life of Bees is Southern storytelling at its finest and is fast becoming a modern classic.
-The novel has spent more than two and a half years on The New York Times bestseller list, has sold six million copies, and has been translated into 23 languages.
-It was produced onstage in New York and has been made into an award-winning movie.
+The novel has spent more than two and a half years on The New York Times bestseller list, has sold over six million copies, and has been translated into nearly 40 languages.
+It was produced onstage in New York and was made into an award-winning movie.
 Barnes & Noble listed The Secret Life of Bees as the sixth bestselling book of the decade.

 “Kidd has a flair for making us see her characters with great vividness and immediacy.”